 Problem Statement

-Most applications hardcode business rules deep inside API handlers — if/elif/else chains that grow over time.
-Every small rule change requires a code change, PR review, test cycle, and deployment.
-For fast-moving businesses, this is a bottleneck.
+When business rules live inside API handlers as if/elif/else chains, every small rule change requires a code change, PR review, test cycle, and deployment.
+For fast-moving businesses, this friction adds up.

 I wanted to demonstrate that business logic can be configuration, not code — editable JSON rules that a non-engineer can modify without touching the application.